-The MIS-S9D interface is to be used when accessing the fan base for servicing, or when zoning (see "Operating Zones 1.4.2 for CentOS, Linux, & Windows" on page 69).
-It is located at the front of the chassis at the upper right corner (Figure 2-5).
-The chassis must be slid out forward at least one inch in order to connect a network crossover cable.
-(See "Sliding the Chassis Forward/Backwards" on page 125.)
+The MIS-S9D interface is to be used when accessing the fan base for servicing, or when zoning (see "CLI Zoning Tool, version 1.4" on page 118).
+It is located at the front of the chassis at the upper right corner (Figure 2-15).
+The chassis must be slid out forward at least one inch in order to connect a network cable.
+(See "Sliding the Chassis Forward/Backwards" on page 142.)

-Figure 2-5 MIS-S9D Proprietary Network Interface
+Figure 2-15 MIS-S9D Proprietary Network Interface

 Ensure the MIS system is powered on.
 Use an Ethernet cable to connect a server/laptop.
 The network port connected to the server/laptop must be set to 192.168.0.xxx (10 will do).
-The static IP address of the fan base is set to 192.168.0.3, verify connectivity to the fan base with a ping command to 192.168.0.3 from the server/laptop.
-Verify it responds.
-If not it will be necessary to power cycle the MIS Server or JBOD.
+The static IP address of the fan base is set to 192.168.0.3.
+Verify connectivity to the fan base with a ping command to from the server/laptop (it is okay to receive duplicate responses from a single ping).